gensyn-ai/skippipe/README.md

 ./run.sh [FIRST DEVICE] [LAST DEVICE] [SETTING] [SAMPLES PER MICROBATCH]
 ```

-Which will start all nodes from FIRST DEVICE to LAST DEVICE on this machine with a give SETTING (*random* for DT-FM Skip, *ca-partial* for SkipPipe with TC2, *non-ca-partial* for SkipPipe without TC2, or *baseline* for DT-FM).
+Which will start all nodes from FIRST DEVICE to LAST DEVICE on this machine with a given SETTING (*random* for DT-FM Skip, *ca-partial* for SkipPipe with TC2, *non-ca-partial* for SkipPipe without TC2, or *baseline* for DT-FM).

 ## Publication